himmelblau-idm/himmelblau/README.md

 ## Installing

-Himmelblau is currently only being built on openSUSE.
+Himmelblau is currently only being built on openSUSE and NixOS.
 Packaging contributions are welcome!

+### OpenSUSE

 On openSUSE Tumbleweed, refresh the repos and install himmelblau: